azuredevcollege/trainingdays/day4/challenges/06-breakout.md

 ## Prepare the workflows

 Now we have to prepare all extsing workflows.
-As we pushed changes to the master branch in the previous challenge, wee need to pull these changes first:
+As we pushed changes to the master branch in the previous challenge, we need to pull these changes first:

 ```shell
 git checkout master